tommytt427/RTL4FuncCalc/README.md

 The lab showcases Register Transfer Level (RTL) design, and although the design appears simple, it provides insights into creating a datapath and controller for sequential digital systems.

-To gain access to the project, please contact me ttrann@umich.edu
+To gain access to the project, please contact me ttrann@umich.edu.
+This is to avoid violating the University of Michigan's Honor Code.